-Students must demonstrate a minimum of 35 wpm with 5 or fewer errors before they can enroll in AAT 114.
-AAT 114 has a prerequisite of AAT 136 or permission.
+1. Students must demonstrate a minimum of 35 wpm with 5 or fewer errors before they can enroll in AT 114.
+AT 114 has a prerequisite of AT 136 or permission.

-^{2.} The LAS 248 prerequisite of LAS 101 will be waived for the Administrative Assistant Technology: Medical Transcription Option.
+2. The LAS 248 prerequisite of LAS 101 will be waived for the Administrative Technology: Medical Transcription Option.
 Please see an advisor.

-^{3.} The third and fourth semesters are composed of courses from the One-Year Medical Transcription Certificate Program.
-Entrance exams verifying above-average grammar, spelling, and punctuation skills, basic word processing skills, minimum keyboarding speed of 45 wpm, and instructor permission are required for admission to the program and enrollment in the third semester courses.
-Successful completion of third semester courses (C or better) is required for entrance into fourth semester courses.
+3. The third and fourth semesters are composed of courses from the One-Year Medical Transcription Certificate Program.
 Students who have completed the One-Year Medical Transcription Certificate Program may complete the first and second semester courses (or demonstrate required skills via competency exams where available) to complete the two-year degree program.